TakuSemba/JetHub/README.md

 ## Github API Token

 This project is based on GitHub API.
-You can set your own token in local.properties and app will use the token everytime app requests network calls to Github API.
+You can set your own token in local.properties and JetHub will use the token for every single request to Github.

 If you do not have a GitHub token, that's fine.
-You can use this app without token, but the number of API call is very limited by Github.
+You can use this app without a token, but the number of API call is very limited by Github.
 You can see the details from this [link](https://developer.github.com/v3/#rate-limiting).

 ```local.properties
 // local.properties